chris1837-prog/my_layered-infra/docs/WORKFLOW_COMPOSE.md

 Q: Can I connect from my host tools (DBeaver/psql)?
 A: Yes: 127.0.0.1:6432 goes to PgBouncer, localhost:3000 goes to the app.

-⸻

-That’s it.
-If the steps above pass, the MVP meets the Compose acceptance criteria.